 What can be more convenient than the opportunity to buy and sell products in just a few clicks?
 In 2020, more than 2 billion people bought goods online.
 In the same year, eCommerce sales worldwide reached $4.28 trillion.
 More and more businesses entered this industry.
 So, we decided to take a look at the latest ecommerce trends to follow for you to stay competitive.

-Online Shopping Trends that Will Stay Relevant
+Online Shopping Trends that Stay Relevant

-BOPIS (or click and collect) is still in demand.
+BOPIS (or click-and-collect) is still in demand

 Click and collect represents the form of omnichannel customer experience with high returns.
 E-commerce clients love BOPIS for efficiency and speed.
 They save delivery costs and can quickly get their orders from the nearest spot.
-Meanwhile, clients do not have to spend lots of time at brick-and-mortar stores since they place their orders online on ecommerce sites.
+Meanwhile, clients do not have to spend lots of time at brick-and-mortar stores.
+They just place their orders online on ecommerce sites.

-Going green becomes a trend and a necessity.
+Going green becomes a necessity

 KPMG Survey of Sustainability Reporting states that the volume of sustainability reporting increased.
-90% of the largest companies in the world published sustainability reports compared to 30 years ago when this figure was only 12%.
-All that is driven not only by government and regulations but also by increasing awareness of how ESG issues impact corporate value and financial performance.
+90% of the largest companies in the world published sustainability reports.
+30 years ago, this figure was only 12%.
+This is thanks to the government and new regulations.
+But also due to increasing awareness of how ESG issues impact corporate value and revenues.